Jas-SinghFSU/hyprpanel-docs/docs/help/faq.md

 ## Help!
 I upgrade to AGS v2 and now I can't start Hyprpanel!

-If you are on AGS version 2.0.0 or higher (check with `ags --version`) then you can follow the following steps to get AGS to work with Hyprpanel.
+If you are on an Arch based distro you can follow the steps below.
+Otherwise you may have to manually install a version of AGS below v2.

 1. CD into the directory in which you cloned Hyprpanel